majorleaguetagpro/mltp-archive/README.md

 # mltp-archive

 This is an archive of MLTP matches from S10 to present.
-Each JSON file under the majors and minors folders corresponds to a match played by two teams in one week of play and follows the following format:
+Each JSON file under the majors and minors folders corresponds to a match played by two teams in one week of play and uses the following naming convention:

 `season_week_team1abbr_team2abbr.json`